Sir Watkin Williams-Wynn, 3rd Baronet: Political career

 After graduating from Jesus College, Oxford, Williams-Wynn became Member of Parliament or MP for Denbighshire in 1716.
 His first recorded speech in Parliament did not occur until 1727 but he was an active member of the Tory Jacobite faction.
-As a leader of the Cycle of the White Rose, a Welsh Jacobite society, he "burnt the King's picture" during the 1722 General Election and opposed a "loyal address" to George I following the Atterbury Plot.
+As a leader of the Cycle of the White Rose, a Welsh Jacobite society, he "burnt the King's picture" during the 1722 General Election, opposed a "loyal address" to George I following the Atterbury Plot, and was a board member of the High Tory Loyal Brotherhood.
 He also served as Mayor of Oswestry in 1728/1729 and of Chester in 1736/1737.

 His money and connections made Williams-Wynn a formidable local political power; in 1722, nine out of eleven Parliamentary seats in North Wales returned Tory candidates.
 While fiercely contested, the election confirmed the dominance of Robert Walpole and the Whig party; their exclusion from government resulted in the continuing expression of Jacobite sympathies among the more extreme Tories.
 Williams-Wynn employed Welsh colliers to threaten Whig supporters in the 1733 Chester mayoral election but overtly Jacobite displays were rare and often rooted in Tory opposition to Welsh religious Nonconformists.